mmshahria/GlassboardTech-API-Reference/Closes/PATCH Update Close by ID.md

 <strong>ownerId<strong> `string`

-The unique internal owner identifier for this close.
+The unique identifier of the user who owns this object.

 <strong>tenantId<strong> `string`